guybi99/MoveoLoginPage/README.md

 ## Authentication
 The way that the login page is authenticat the email and password is by sending them to the FirebaseAuth.
-The login page will resive back if the information exists or not and if the information is correct.
+The login page will recieve back if the information exists or not and if the information is correct.